-Rental revenue on leases where the Company is the lessor is recognised as revenue on a straight-line basis over the term of the leases under NZ IAS 17.
-The determination of whether an arrangement is, or contains, a lease is based on the substance of the arrangement at inception date, whether fulfilment of the arrangement is dependent on the use of a specific asset or assets or the arrangement conveys a right to use the asset, even if that right is not explicitly specified in an arrangement.
-Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognised as an expense over the lease term on the same basis as rental revenue.
-Contingent rents, such as turnover based rents, are recognised as revenue in the period in which they are earned.
+Rental income from operating leases is recognised on a straight-line basis over the term of the relevant lease.
+Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised on a straight-line basis over the lease term.
+Contingent rents, such as turnover based rents, are recognised as revenue in the period they are earned.